Phainix/SCAMerchStore/README.md

 # SCAMerchStore

-This project is for the SCA Laravel Track Cohort 1, for a period of 3 months concepts in Laravel are taught and implemented in this project until a full fledged application is ready for deplyment.
+This project is for the SCA Laravel Track Cohort 1, for a period of 3 months concepts in Laravel are taught and implemented in this project until a full fledged application is ready for deployment.
 It is an e-commerce store for She Code Africa merchandise, where awesome swag are vailable for purchase.

 ## Features